supercollider/supercollider/README_WINDOWS.md

 Commonly used variables to modify the build configuration are:

-* Location where SC get's "installed", which in this context means: where the SC files get copied to if you build the target "install".
+* Location where SC gets "installed", which in this context means: where the SC files - including required external libraries - get copied to if you build the target "install".
 The default location is set to './Install'.
   If you maintain multiple builds you could either use different build trees or install to different folders.
 Change this for example like so:

       -D CMAKE_INSTALL_PREFIX=./x86/AllPullRequests